Supporting clinicians to treat mood and anxiety disorders

 In an effort to measure and assess our performance against set standards, Dr Andrew Kissane has taken part in clinical governance activities, including an audit cycle.
 We are conducting this practice at the American Clinic Tokyo and have audited the outcomes we are achieving for patients.
 The data has been published in an audit poster at the Royal College of Psychiatrists International Congress 2017 held in Edinburgh.

 Therefore, the American Clinic Tokyo will not import or offer FluMist this season.
-We hope this willl change and look forward to be able to provide more options in the future.
+We hope this will change and look forward to being able to provide more options in the future.